asyncapi/website/pages/blog/websocket-part2.md

             - channelName
 ```

 I managed to get a structure that will be nicely rendered in the UI.
 Even code generation will work well.
-The problem is that I failed with DRY rule and have most of the structure is repeated, which makes the solution error-prone.
+The problem is that I failed with DRY rule and have most of the structure repeated, which makes the solution error-prone.

 How to solve it?
 In the AsyncAPI tooling case, it is easy.
 Just contribute!
 When you see something is not rendered right, or is missing, just let us know, report it or create a pull request.